How & where to buy XRP (Ripple) online

 Copy link to section

-Most people keep their crypto on the exchange they used to buy it.
-If you only plan to hold onto it for a little while then that’s a perfectly acceptable option.
-If you want to hold it for years or you own a lot of Ripple then you should move it to a crypto wallet.
+Most people keep their crypto on the exchange they used to purchase it.
+If you only plan to hold onto it for a little while, then that’s a perfectly acceptable option.
+If you want to hold it for years or you own a lot of XRP then you should move it to a crypto wallet.

-A crypto exchange is similar to a bank account, in that it means trusting a company to protect your funds for you.
-A wallet is like your personal wallet, or a safe, where you take responsibility for it yourself.
-Two of the best Ripple wallets to use are MetaMask and the Ledger Nano S.
+A crypto exchange is similar to a bank account in that it means trusting a company to protect your funds for you.
+A wallet is like your personal wallet or a safe, where you take responsibility for it yourself.
+Two of the best XRP wallets to use are MetaMask and the Ledger Nano S.

 Is Ripple (XRP) a good investment?